-For the year ended December 31, 2016, the AFFO pay-out ratio was 87.6%.
-It is the REIT's intention is maintain a conservative AFFO payout ratio to continue to provide steady and reliable distributions to unitholders.
+For the year ended December 31, 2019, the AFFO pay-out ratio was 70.7%.
+It is the REIT's intention to maintain a conservative AFFO payout ratio to continue to provide steady and reliable distributions to Unitholders.
 As a result, the REIT is focused on maintaining a policy that provides a high level of certainty that the distribution will be maintained or increased over time.

 Management of the REIT believes that a conservative payout ratio would allow the REIT to meet its internal funding needs, while being able to support stable growth in cash distributions.
 However, subject to compliance with the Declaration of Trust, the actual payout ratio will be determined by the Trustees in their discretion.
-Pursuant to the Declaration of Trust, the Trustees have full discretion respecting the timing and amounts of distributions including the adoption, amendment or revocation of any distribution policy.
 It is the REIT's current intention to make distributions to Unitholders at least equal to the amount of net income and net realized capital gains of the REIT as is necessary to ensure that the REIT will not be liable for ordinary income taxes on such income.
 Any increase or reduction in the percentage of AFFO to be distributed to Unitholders will result in a corresponding increase or decrease in distributions on Class B LP Units.